IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/README.md

 PORT_POSTGRESQL=32525
 ```

-The user_data/onprem.sh script is executed by cloud init, verify it worked correctly
+The user_data/onprem.sh script is executed by cloud-init, verify it worked correctly

 ``` sh
 ssh root@$IP_FIP_ONPREM
 <copy/paste variables from terraform output environment_variables>
 ```

-Verify the cloud init logs:
+Verify the cloud-init logs:
 ``` sh
 # the last part of the log file is the execution of the user_data script, look for stuff something like this:
 #+ echo onprem.sh